mate-academy/jv-oop-advanced/README.md

 For this purpose create two more classes:
 - `ColorSupplier` with `public String getRandomColor()` method - for generating random color,
-- and `FigureSupplier` with `public Figure getRandomFigure()` method - for generating figure with random properties.
+- and `FigureSupplier` with `public Figure getRandomFigure()` method - for generating figures with random properties.

 **The other half** of figures should have the same, default parameters.